 Welcome to your new Terramor Home!
 We are ready to start construction!
 Below please find an overview of the building process.
 It is important to establish expectations, as well as good communication, to complete a quality home.
 Throughout the building process, you will be contacted periodically by your Builder Representative and your Field Manager.
-If you have any concerns during the process, feel free to contact them as well, as making our homeowners is most important to us!
+If you have any concerns during the process, feel free to contact them as well, as making our homeowners happy is most important to us!

 The home site is surveyed and marked with stakes to show your property boundaries and the placement of your home.
 During our pre-start orientation meeting, we will be glad to review with you the plans we have regarding clearing, set-back, easements, drainage, and other items relating to your home site and placement of your home.

 Your field manager will go over the specific details of your foundation with you.
 There are several common elements related to all foundations.